yireo/magento2-replace-all/README.md

   (`setup:di:compile`).
 If this concerns a setup with only core packages, make sure to open an **Issue**.

 ## FAQ
+#### Installing this package leads to many errors
+Intruiging, isn't it?
+Yes, this could happen.
+Perhaps some modules that you are replacing are in use with your own custom code.
+Or perhaps you are relying on other third party extensions that have yet an undocumented dependency that conflicts with this `replace` trick.
+If you are not willing to troubleshoot this, simply skip this trick and move on.
+If you are willing to troubleshoot this, copy the `replace` lines to your own `composer.json` and remove lines one-by-one until you have found the culprit.

 #### Is this package compatible with Magento 2.x.y?
 Theoretically, yes.
 Make sure this package is not a module, not a library, not a Magento extension.
 It is a gathering of hacks.
 So, if you understand the benefit of the `replace` trick in composer, you can use this repository to ease the pain of upgrading.